 Life insurance for business owners who exceed federal exemption limit

 Life insurance is often used as an estate planning tool to cover estate taxes, both federal and state.
 If your estate is over the federal exemption level then you can be hit with taxes.
-The rate on estate tax is currently at 40%.
-This is why life insurance for a business owner is so important.
+The rate on estate tax depends on your income and may be as high as 40% in 2020.1 This is why life insurance for a business owner is so important.
 Without a plan in place, 40% of your estate over the federal exemption level could go to Uncle Sam.
 But there are ways to avoid this outcome.
 One such way is to fund an irrevocable life insurance trust.

 An Irrevocable Life Insurance Trust may be a good choice if assets are above the federal exemption level.
 One way to use an ILIT for a family business is to provide for both children: those who are active in the family business and those who are not.
 The strategy would be to leave the business to children that are actively involved and leave life insurance to the children not involved.
 An ILIT will provide the necessary liquidity to the non active children to provide their share of your estate, without forcing the children active in the family business to have to come up with money to pay their siblings off.